 In Lasavia Healing the structure of teaching is the co-creative circle, the deep respect that arises through creating the co-creative circle with sacred intent, the philosophies of humility and of unity and diversity and truth.

 The teacher doesn’t have to understand everything, they don’t have to answer all the questions or know it all – in fact, one cannot know everything in this work.
-The more you work as a teacher, the less you feel that you know, and so if you do not have the answer, you are able to be relaxed with that and to engage a person to enquire and ask different questions or invite someone else to have an answer.
+The more you work as a teacher, the less you feel that you know, and so if you do not have the answer, you are able to be relaxed with that and to engage a person to enquire and ask different questions or invite someone else to answer.

 You do not need to be a guru, you do not need to have followers, and you are not a parent.
 These are the things to look out for in teaching because there are people who are nervous and uncomfortable in the process of learning and these archetypes edge and float around when teaching.
 By coming back to your love of the learning and the transmission of wisdom you will be able to keep these in check.